johnfraserss/ICS3U/Assignments/05 - SDLC And Flowcharting/README.md

 Task(s)
 -------

+**This task is currently being modified - do NOT begin working on it.**

 You have been asked to create a computer program based on the following:

 _A representative from the Canadian Government wants you to create an online voting system for provincial and federal elections._